 Welch claimed his 1902 automobile engine (above) had a “hemispheric combustion chamber” but it’s hardly a genuine hemi, and the valve arrangement is rather odd.
 It had two intakes and one exhaust; the two intakes on the side were atmospheric (no cam actuation), and the single exhaust is on top, mechanically activated by something described as a “disc”.
 The point is that although the Welch engine shows some understanding of the benefits of larger valves and better breathing, this is not a true or classic hemi head.

 Welch did go on to build a true hemi head engine in his cars, starting in 1905, and they were unusually powerful for the times.
+And the valve train was essentially the same as used by Ledwinka, with a high cam and rocker arms.
 But why did Welch drop the earlier head design and adopt the one from the Truscott boat engine?
-And did he design it first?

 I came across a rather fascinating post and comment thread at theoldmotor.com from 2011 about the 1902 Truscott engine and the source of its inspiration.
 Several expert commenters weighed in on the subject, but none had a defining theory.
 But the very last comment, added two months later, caught my attention.
 A David Gierke left this tantalizing comment: